Help Keep Woodland "The City of Trees"

 Your trees provide an immense range of health, energy, environmental, and economic benefits:

 - Trees improve air and water quality

 - Trees provide shade to the landscape and reduce water needs

 - Trees slow stormwater runoff and help recharge groundwater

 - Trees add value - sometimes thousands of dollars worth - to your home and neighborhood

 Trees take a long time to grow.
 Without helping our trees through the drought, we risk losing these benefits.
 While the drought may not last long, it can harm or kill trees, and it will take 10, 20, or even 50-plus years to grow trees and get back the benefits.

-Currently, the city asks its water users to voluntarily cut water use by 10% compared to 2013 usage in addition to limiting outdoor watering to 3 days per week between the hours of 6 p.m. and 10 a.m.
+While these actions do not affect the availability of water for City water customers, residents are encouraged to continue to conserve water whenever possible.
+The city asks its water users to voluntarily cut water use by 10% in addition to limiting outdoor watering to 3 days per week between the hours of 6 p.m. and 10 a.m.

 These standards require local water agencies to ensure a three-year supply assuming three more dry years like the ones the state experienced from 2012 to 2015.
 Water agencies that would face shortages under three additional dry years will be required to meet a conservation standard equal to the amount of shortage.
 Woodland does not have a shortage and therefor does not have a state-mandated conservation standard.

 As directed by Governor Edmund G. Brown Jr. in Executive Order B-37-16, the Board will separately take action to make some of the requirements of the regulation permanent.